jefdaj/ortholang-demo/templates/tutorial.md

 {% import "macros.jinja" as macros with context %}

-If you know what you want to learn about you can use the search to narrow it down by topic, but it's probably less confusing to go through at least the first few sections in order.
+This is a fairly long and complete tutorial.
+If you read all of it and try the examples you should be able to go from zero to reproducible phylogenmic cuts!

-It also helps to load each example and play around with it a bit as you go.
+If that gets too long or boring you can also just read the first few sections, then search for the specific functions you're interested in using here and on the Examples tab.

-That's the fastest way to learn, and also the fastest way for me to get bug reports!
+Don't forget to leave Jeff a quick bug report if something is broken!
 Just type them in the box on the lower right.
 Something short like "I did this and expected this, but this happened instead" is fine.
 If the tutorial is confusing, that counts as a bug too.

 <input id="tutorialsearch" placeholder="Search the tutorial" id="box" type="text"/>